Contact Us for a Free Consultation (213) 542-0979

 For example, if there's a domestic violence call and the police come out and talk to the alleged victim but are unable to talk to the alleged perpetrator because he has locked himself in the bedroom, then that would be interfering with the police in the performance of their duty.

-They're trying to figure out what happened, and they need to talk to you about it.
+They're trying to figure out what happened and need to speak with you about it.
 If you're being accused in the case, then you obviously need to cooperate with them.
-Sometimes, a person who resists arrest can get charged with other crimes as well, even though all they have to do is cooperate with the police.
+Sometimes, a person who resists arrest can be charged with additional crimes, even if they simply cooperate with the police.

 Another common example is when police are trying to break up a party.
 People don't always cooperate—they argue and fight, and the police end up having to arrest people just to break things up.
 In that situation, the person may be charged with disturbing the peace and resisting arrest.